usrmny/notes-extension-WIP/README.md

+Current Functionalities:
+- Add, edit and delete Items
+- Move items around. (click {gear icon > keybinds} to see how)
+- Checking items when done
+- day/night theme
+- Delete All button
+- Duplicate item button

+Working On / TODO:
+- Bulk Delete
+- Change Fonts
+- Way to section off items
+- Ability to add multiple sub items
+- use the notion api to read deadlines from notion and inscribe them in notes on request by user

 I will create folders for my files once I finish what's left to do.
-(This will also become an actual guide on how to the project).

-The only part ready to be seen is the actual notes page (not the menu page).
-If you're interested in checking that out, you must download these files and keep them in the same folder:
+If you're interested in trying this project out, download the following files:

 - miniNotes.html
 - styles.css
 - miniNotesRevamp.js

-TODO:
-- each note must connect to a new miniNotes.html page (node.js)
-- use the notion api to read deadlines from notion and inscribe them in notes on request by user
-- additional subtask for each subtask created (optional)
-- more keybinds??? (maybe/ not sure if its needed)
-+ All the requests so far
+NOTE: All the files in the "archive" folder can be ignored.